 Video: Submit a 5-10-minute video of your instruction with learners, wherein you are teaching the structures of the brain associated with trauma and how trauma influences the brain.
 Include in this video, class discussion regarding physiological responses.
 Video submissions should follow all relevant district/charter and FERPA guidelines.

-Student Work: Submit at least three completed student assignments demonstrating the student’s understanding of brain science, and how trauma impacts the brain.
+Student Work: Submit at least three completed learner assignments demonstrating the learner’s understanding of brain science, and how trauma impacts the brain.
 Assignments should include their knowledge of their own physiological responses to stress and include some of the coping skills they have learned to manage their own stress.
+Learner work samples may include adult learners from a professional development training and/or student learners from classroom/small group/individual instruction.
 Learner work samples should follow district/charter guidelines for student privacy.

 Lesson Plan: Submit a lesson plan or plans where students are taught the basic structures of the brain associated with trauma, how trauma influences the brain, physiological responses associated with trauma, and calming/mindfulness strategies.
 Lesson plans should include learning activities to support each learning objective.

-Testimonial: Submit 3 testimonials (written or video) from learners, parents, administrators, colleagues, or others detailing the impact of your instruction on trauma effects on the brain including physiological responses.
-The testimonials should demonstrate effective instruction on the impact of trauma and should follow district/charter guidelines for student privacy.
+Testimonial: Submit at least three testimonials (written or video) from learners, parents, administrators, colleagues, or others detailing the impact of your instruction on trauma (including its effects on the brain, physiological responses, and ways to cope with trauma).
+The instruction described could include explicit classroom, small group, and/or individual instruction with students, professional development for other educators, or consultation at the school and/or classroom level.
+Testimonials should demonstrate effective instruction on the impact of trauma and should follow district/charter guidelines for student privacy.

 Candidate's Choice: Submit another type of evidence demonstrating your understanding of brain science and physiological responses associated with trauma, and how this influences student behavior.